-We evaluate uncertain tax positions in accordance with FASB ASC 740, Income Taxes.
-Based upon our current evaluation, we have concluded that there are no significant uncertain tax positions relevant to the jurisdictions where we are required to file income tax returns requiring recognition in the consolidated financial statements at December 31, 2023, 2022, and 2021.
-We are not subject to federal income tax examinations for tax years prior to 2019.
+We evaluate uncertain tax positions in accordance with the Financial Accounting Standards Board's ("FASB") Accounting Standard Codification 740, Income Taxes.
+Based upon our current evaluation, we have concluded that there are no significant uncertain tax positions relevant to the jurisdictions where we are required to file income tax returns requiring recognition in the consolidated financial statements at December 31, 2024, 2023, and 2022.
+We are not subject to federal income tax examinations for tax years prior to 2021.